sampoves/thesis-visitors-shinyapps/README.md

 View the Master's thesis data analysis workflow in this repository: https://github.com/sampoves/thesis-data-analysis

-The Master's thesis is available as PDF at the University of Helsinki E-thesis library: https://ethesis.helsinki.fi/en/ **(NB: the thesis not yet published)**
+The thesis is available as PDF at the Digital Repository of the University of Helsinki: **http://urn.fi/URN:NBN:fi:hulib-202010304366**

 ## Application features